 - Summary of Benefits and Coverage (SBC): Group health plans and health insurance issuers are required to provide an SBC to applicants and enrollees each year at open enrollment or renewal time.
-Federal agencies have provided a template for the SBC, which health plans and issuers are required to use. - Children's Health Insurance Plan (CHIP) Annual Notice: If your group health plan covers residents in a state that provides a premium subsidy under a Medicaid plan or CHIP, send an annual notice about the available assistance to all employees residing in that state.
-The annual CHIP notice can be provided at any time during the year, but it is often included with the plan's open enrollment materials.
-The DOL has a model notice that employers may use.
-The DOL updates this model notice frequently, so ensure you use the most current version.
+Federal agencies have provided a template for the SBC, which health plans and issuers are required to use; - Children's Health Insurance Plan (CHIP) Annual Notice: If your group health plan covers residents in a state that provides a premium subsidy under a Medicaid plan or CHIP, send an annual notice about the available assistance to all employees residing in that state.
+The annual CHIP notice can be provided any time during the year, but it is often included with the plan's open enrollment materials.
+The DOL has a model notice for employers to use;